John5821/Auditor/README.md

-See the overview of the project at https://attestation.app/about.
+SSee the overview of the project at https://attestation.app/about.